 We slowly levered and tumbled the weighty base and staggered along carrying the statue.
 The stone bench that previously occupied the mound has found a home on the gravel path below and is a perfect “G&T” bench for summer evenings.
 You know I think we’ve earned it but so far we’ve only managed a mug of tea there.

-This February – a total contrast to last year’s freeze!
+This February – what a total contrast to last year’s freeze!

 What a contrast this February has been to last year when our golden days turned to Ice and snow – I bought a pair of insulated heavy-duty gardening gloves ready to set to work and tempted one of the warmest February on record – mind you I did enjoy this February in our garden!